-This Budget Status Report as at January 31st, 2016 provides a year-to-date look at both revenues and expenditures.
-This is the second update for fiscal 2015-16 and takes into consideration any changes made in the Revised Estimates process.
-Both expenditures and revenues are trending within the revised budget for the year, however, it is very early in the year to determine trends.
+This 2nd Quarter Budget Status Report as at February 29th, 2016 provides a year-to-date look at both revenues and expenditures at the midpoint of the 2015/16 fiscal year.
+Both expenditures and revenues are trending within the revised budget for the year, with the exception of the Occasional Teacher category.
 A more detailed variance summary is attached (Appendix B1 & B2).
-When reviewing the attachments it is important to know that at January 2015 the Board had 98 YTD teaching days while January 2016 had only 94.
-As reported in November, the 4 fewer YTD teaching days could give the false impression that this year looks more favourable to last year in some of the teaching categories.
+When reviewing the attachments it is important to know that at February 2015 the Board had 117 YTD teaching days while February 2016 had only 114.
+As previously noted, the 3 fewer YTD teaching days could give the false impression that this year looks more favourable to last year in some of the teaching categories.
 The discrepancy in teaching days will even out by the end of this fiscal year.